 Fishing Report

-Fishing has slowed considerably with ice limiting the ability to fish Wall Canyon.
-If you do find a little open water, balanced leech and slow moving jigs can keep anglers entertained even when its terribly frigid out.
+Fishing has been good this fall at Wall.
+Access may become an issue with the recent bad weather in the northern part of the state.
+If you can get up there and find a little open water, balanced leech and slow moving jigs can keep anglers entertained even when its terribly frigid out.

 Wall Canyon Reservoir Angler Guide Information